 The modified cash basis of accounting differs from GAAP primarily because certain assets and their related revenues (such as accounts receivable and revenue for billed or provided services not yet collected and other accrued revenue and receivables) and certain liabilities and their related expenses or expenditures (such as accounts payable and expenses for goods and services received but not yet paid and other accrued expenses and liabilities) are not recorded in these financial statements.
 In addition, other economic assets, deferred outflows, liabilities, and deferred inflows that do not arise from a cash transaction or event are not reported, and the measurement of reported assets and liabilities does not involve adjustment to fair value.
-Additionally, capital assets such as property and equipment, and long-term liabilities such as debt are only reported in the notes to the financial statements.
+Additionally, long-term liabilities such as debt are only reported in the notes to the financial statements.
+Capital assets are not reported in the financial statements.